Crucial Things You Need To Know About External Links

 The importance of relevance

 To assist searchers in the best way possible, search engines have evolved to understand the connections between different topics.
-They have and have become adept at identifying any irrelevant content that it is linked to.
+They have become adept at identifying any irrelevant content that it is linked to.
 With that said, when you support some statement with an external link, it must be a source that is relevant to what your content is about.
 Comprehensive anchor texts also have to be relevant and help readers understand what they’ll get if they follow the link.

 You should also consider referring to updated information.
 Google has a freshness algorithm that assesses how fresh a page is.
 It does this by examining the overall volume of newly published content about a given topic.